LuisOrnelas-dev/learning-app/doctor-directory/API_USAGE.md

 **Prompt utilizado:**
 ```
-Create a comprehensive, personalized technical training plan for a [ROLE] at TechFlow Academy.
+Create a comprehensive, personalized technical training plan for a [ROLE] at RetAIn.

 EMPLOYEE PROFILE:
 - Name: [NAME]